OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/store-sendgrid-php-how-to-send-email.md

      // print everything out
      print_r($response);

-API de Web de SendGrid es muy similar tooa API de REST, aunque no es realmente una API de REST desde ese momento, en la mayoría de las llamadas, ambos obtener y verbos POST se pueden usar indistintamente.
+La API web de SendGrid es muy similar a la API de REST, aunque no es realmente una API de RESTful porque, en la mayoría de las llamadas, se pueden usar los verbos GET y POST indistintamente.

 ## <a name="how-to-add-an-attachment"></a>Adición de un correo electrónico
 ### <a name="smtp-api"></a>API SMTP
-Enviar datos adjuntos con hello SMTP API implica una línea de script de ejemplo de código toohello para enviar un correo electrónico con Swift Mailer adicional.
+El envío de datos adjuntos con la API SMTP implica una línea adicional de código al script de ejemplo para enviar un mensaje de correo electrónico con Swift Mailer.

     <?php
      include_once "vendor/autoload.php";
      /*
-      * Create hello body of hello message (a plain-text and an HTML version).
+      * Create the body of the message (a plain-text and an HTML version).
       * $text is your plain-text email
-      * $html is your html version of hello email
+      * $html is your html version of the email
-      * If hello reciever is able tooview html emails then only hello html
+      * If the reciever is able to view html emails then only the html
       * email will be displayed
       */
      $text = "Hi!\nHow are you?\n";